freebelion/HurPsy/HurPsyExp/Documentation/HurPsyExp.ExpDesign.DesignViewModel.md

 ## DesignViewModel.SaveExperimentAs() Method

-The command implementation for saving an experiment definition onto a file.
+The command implementation for saving an experiment definition onto a file

 ```csharp
 private void SaveExperimentAs();